Soshira/The_signifficant_speck./README.md

 Hello, beautfiul boys.
 The Makefile is for me, so you may ignore it.
+  All of our animation is in the main.c file.